Skip to main content

 6. Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-(For students with a B.S.W.)
+Admission Requirements for students with a B.S.W

-1. BSW from a CSWE accredited program.
+1. BSW or BSSW from a CSWE accredited program.

 2. An undergraduate GPA of 3.00 overall or a GPA of 3.00 in the last two years of the undergraduate program.